DandyLyons/notes/content/Library/The Bible (WEB)/13 - 1 Chronicles/1 Chron-05.md

 The sons of Reuben the firstborn of Israel (for he was the firstborn; but, because he defiled his father's couch, his birthright was given to the sons of Joseph the son of Israel; and the genealogy is not to be listed according to the birthright.

 ###### v2
-For Judah prevailed above his brothers, and from him came the prince; but the birthright was Joseph's)--
+For Judah prevailed above his brothers, and from him came the prince; but the birthright was [[Joseph]]'s)--

 ###### v3
 the sons of Reuben the firstborn of Israel: Hanoch, Pallu, Hezron, and Carmi.